15 Things To Know About Moving to and Living in Jacksonville, Florida

 14. You Can Get Schooled in Jacksonville

+Is Jacksonville, Florida, a good place to live for academics?
+You bet!
 If you’re looking for higher education opportunities, you’ll have plenty of options in Jax.
 It’s home to several state and private four-year universities and community colleges, including Florida State College at Jacksonville, University of North Florida, St. Johns River State College, Jacksonville University, and First Coast Technical College.

-15. Jacksonville is the Birthplace of Southern Rock
+15. Jacksonville Is the Birthplace of Southern Rock

-Lynyrd Skynyrd, The Allman Brothers Band, Limp Bizkit, Shinedown, .38 Special, and The Red Jumpsuit Apparatus have one very special thing in common: They were all formed in Jacksonville, Florida.
+Lynyrd Skynyrd, The Allman Brothers Band, Yellowcard, Limp Bizkit, Shinedown, .38 Special, and The Red Jumpsuit Apparatus have one very special thing in common: They were all formed in Jacksonville, Florida.
 Jacksonville is known as the Birthplace of Southern Rock, but the city has been a hotbed for a spectrum of musical genres since the early 1900s, including blues, jazz, and, of course, rock.

 Interested in Living in Jacksonville?

 Editor’s note: For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.
+Home values in the millions were rounded to the nearest $100,000.